-In addition to your stretching exercises, it is important to do at least 30 minutes of moderate exercise on most days of the week for your general fitness.
+It is also important to do at least 30 minutes of moderate exercise on most days of the week for your general fitness.
 You can do this either in one go or break your exercise into smaller efforts (for instance, three 10-minute or two 15-minute blocks per day).
 Activities that are likely to be good for your fitness include walking, swimming, water exercise, low-impact aerobics, and riding a bike or exercise bike.
 Your physio or exercise physiologist can also suggest specific exercises and stretches that are appropriate for your situation.
 Ask your physiotherapist or exercise physiologist to create a special exercise program you can do at home or at the local gym or swimming pool.